-INSTRUCTIONS FOR SHAREHOLDERS ATTENDING THE AGM THROUGH VC/OAVM ARE AS UNDER:
+INSTRUCTIONS FOR SHAREHOLDERS ATTENDING THE AGM/EGM THROUGH VC/OAVM & E-VOTING DURING MEETING ARE AS UNDER:

-- 1. Shareholder will be provided with a facility to attend the AGM through VC/OAVM through the CDSL e-Voting system.
-Shareholders may access the same at https://www.evotingindia.com under shareholders / members login by using the remote e-voting credentials.
-The link for VC/OAVM will be available in shareholders / members login where the EVSN of Company will be displayed. - 2.
-Shareholders are encouraged to join the Meeting through Laptops / IPads for better experience. - 3.
-Further shareholders will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 4.
-Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
-It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 5.
-Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker by sending their request in advance atleast 03 days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at investor@dragarwal.com.
+- The procedure for attending meeting & e-Voting on the day of the AGM/EGM is same as the instructions mentioned above for e-voting. - The link for VC/OAVM to attend meeting will be available where the EVSN of Company will be displayed after successful login as per the instructions mentioned above for e-voting. - Shareholders who have voted through Remote e-Voting will be eligible to attend the meeting.
+However, they will not be eligible to vote at the AGM/EGM. - 4.
+Shareholders are encouraged to join the Meeting through Laptops / IPads for better experience. - 5.
+Further shareholders will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting.

+- Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
+It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 7.
+Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker by sending their request in advance atleast 03 days prior to meeting mentioning their name, demat account number/folio n u m b e r, e m ail id, mobile n u m b e r at investor@dragarwal.com.
 The shareholders who do not wish to speak during the AGM but have queries may send their queries in advance 03 days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at investor@dragarwal.com.
-These queries will be replied to by the company suitably by email. - 6.
-Those shareholders who have registered themselves as a speaker will only be allowed to express their views/ask questions during the meeting.
+These queries will be replied to by the company suitably by email. - Those shareholders who have registered themselves as a speaker will only be allowed to express their views/ask questions during the meeting. - Only those shareholders, who are present in the AGM/EGM through VC/OAVM facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system available during the EGM/AGM. - 10.
+If any Votes are cast by the shareholders through the e-voting available during the EGM/AGM and if the same shareholders have not participated in the meeting through VC/OAVM facility, then the votes cast by such shareholders shall be considered invalid as the facility of e-voting during the meeting is available only to the shareholders attending the meeting.